zhouzhongyuan/blog/contents/articles/a-game-made-with-reagent/index.md

 ## Performance

 Granted this is a very simple game, but my computer has no problem running it at 60fps.
 And despite creating a *ton* of objects, the memory never gets out of control nor do I see any garbage collection hiccups.
-It seems like modern JavaScript engines can handle ClojureScripts immutable approach pretty well.
+It seems like modern JavaScript engines can handle ClojureScript's immutable approach pretty well.

 ## Figwheel